Other Book Volumes

 After reading this verse, preachers will claim that we cannot know when Christ will return.
 Then they may suggest that we are not good Christians, if we disagree with what the verse says.
 These preachers portray the date of Christ’s Second Coming as God’s “Big Secret” — something God does not want His people to know.

 Of course, those who preach about a future Second Coming never mention how Peter wrote his letter almost 2,000 years ago; neither do they mention how Peter wrote it specifically to Christians who were alive during the 1st Century.
-Notice what Peter wrote just before what is quoted above:
+And notice what Peter wrote just before what is quoted above:

 This is now, beloved, the second letter I am writing to you in which I am stirring up your sincere mind by way of reminder, that you should remember the words spoken beforehand by the holy prophets and the commandment of the Lord and Savior spoken by your apostles (II Peter 3:1-2).

-Peter wrote his letter specifically to people who were his “beloved” friends — the letter was written for people Peter personally knew.
-And there’s nothing in the contents of the letter that suggests Peter intended it for audiences that would read it two thousand years later.
+Peter wrote his letter specifically to his “beloved” friends — people Peter personally knew.
+And there’s nothing in Peter’s letter that suggests he intended it for audiences that would read it two thousand years later.

 2 — How “Great” Is the Tribulation?